Nadir903/LLMALLENG/README.md

 6. Translation of a set of articles.
 7. Test evaluation of all previous steps.

-This a sequence of command to execute all task.
-Please follow them in the order they are to be found:
+This a sequence of commands to run all task.
+Please execute them in the following order :

-1. python user_preprocess.py --input sample_data/article_1.json --output output
+1. 'python user_preprocess.py --input sample_data/article_1.json --output output'
-2. python prepare_dataset_not_tokenized.py
+2. 'python prepare_dataset_not_tokenized.py'
-3. python fine_tune_model.py
+3. 'python fine_tune_model.py' for CPU usage and 'python fine_tune_model_GPU.py' for GPU usage
-4. python evaluate_model.py
+4. 'python evaluate_model.py'
-5. python user_inference.py --query "Here comes your query in any source language" --query_id 1 --output output
+5. 'python user_inference.py --query "Here comes your query in any source language" --query_id 1 --output output'
-6. python translator.py --input sample_data
+6. 'python translator.py --input sample_data'
-7.  python test.py --part translate argument
+7. 'python test.py --part translate argument'

 For testing, please choose any of this argument which you want to test: {preprocess,setup,inference,prepare_dataset,fine_tune,evaluate,translate}